 Eligibility and Credits

 - Placement in the program is in lieu of taking an HLS course for the winter term.
-In order to meet the minimum residency requirement, the research/writing done during the term must be comparable to completion of a 2-credit course.
-The work done during winter term is part of a larger project, typically, the Written Work Requirement.
-It is the full project for which the student registers, and it is for the full project that your supervision is requested.
+In order to meet the minimum residency requirement, the research/writing done during the term must be toward the completion of a single writing project with a minimum of two credits.
+The work done during winter term is part of a larger project, typically, the LL.M.
+Written Work Requirement.
+It is the full project for which the student registers, and it is for the full project that your supervision is requested

 - The program itself does not confer credit.
 In order to be eligible for the WWP, a student must be writing an independent paper (that is, independent of a course or seminar) of some 50 pages.

 - The application must contain a clear description of a feasible topic and a workable methodology for a research project that you have approved.
 Thus, the student must have done the necessary preliminary research to locate and define a topic, identify key courses and formulate a workable approach.
 This requirement is meant to assure that intensive directed research and/or writing has commenced and can productively continue.
 Students who have progressed with their research prior to the winter term should be able to present, at the very least, a reasonably detailed outline (or, in some cases, a first draft) by the end of the term.

 - Your signature on the application indicates that (1) you and the student have discussed the proposal and that you are satisfied that the proposal is well thought out, meets the program’s criteria, and would constitute a worthwhile, law-related winter term experience for the student; (2) you are willing to provide the supervision that the student has requested; and (3) you have worked or will/are willing to work out problems or details with the student.